 Oral Surgery Offices Arlington Heights, Elgin & Lake Zurich IL

 Snoring may be treated in several ways.
-Non surgical methods may include, positional changes, modification of behavioral patterns, (ex.
-Avoid alcohol before sleep), and dental appliances.
+Non-surgical methods may include positional changes, modification of behavioral patterns (ex. avoiding alcohol before sleep), and dental appliances.

-The goal of surgical intervention is to target the anatomic site that is felt to be most responsible to the obstruction.
-In Maxillofacial surgery a promising method has been advocated and used with considerable success in selected patients.
+The goal of surgical intervention is to target the anatomic site that is felt to be most responsible for the obstruction.
+In Maxillofacial surgery, a promising method has been advocated and used with considerable success in selected patients.
 Your doctor will work with multiple professionals to help diagnose and correct the problem.